 The mineralization wireframe models were used to code the drill hole database and identify the raw assay samples that are contained within the mineralized wireframes.
 These samples were extracted from the database into their respective domains, and then subjected to statistical analyses by means of histograms, probability plots, and decile analyses.
-A total of 66,728 samples were contained within the mineralized wireframes, of which approximately 4% comprised samples with null values which had been replaced by near-zero values.
+A total of 51,416 samples were contained within the mineralized wireframes.
 The sample statistics are summarized in Table 14-17.
-Selected histograms are provided in Figures 14-14 to 14-16.
+Selected histograms are provided in Figures 14-16 to 14-18.

-On the basis of its review of the assay statistics, RPA believes that a capping value of 10 g/t Au is appropriate for the LHW lenses, 20 g/t Au for the LFW, LPA and SW Orebody lenses, 30 g/t Au for the BF II and C Orebody lenses, and 60 g/t Au for the BA and BF mineralized lenses.
+On the basis of its review of the assay statistics, RPA believes that a capping value of 10 g/t Au is appropriate for the LHW lenses, 20 g/t Au for the LFW, LPA and SW Orebody lenses, 30 g/t Au for the BF II and Torre Orebody lenses, and 60 g/t Au for the BA and BF mineralized lenses.
 The selection of capping values can be re-examined in light of grade reconciliation information and adjusted accordingly as necessary.